 Our Research Interests

-We use optogenetic tools in behaving mice, virus-based approaches for tracing synaptic connections in circuits, and functional optogenetic mapping of synaptic connections, to learn more about the circuits, and the synaptic plasticity that underlie threat learning.
+We use optogenetic tools in behaving mice, virus-based approaches for tracing synaptic circuits, and functional optogenetic mapping of synaptic connections, to learn more about the circuits, and the synaptic plasticity that underlie fear learning.
 We are especially interested in the integration of synaptic pathways that carry information about the CS and the US.
-The amygdala is important for threat learning, and integrates CS- and US information; however, the synaptic pathways that carry US information to the amygdala are only little studied.
-We could recently show that the Insular cortex provides US information to the lateral amygdala, and thereby can initiate associative plasticity in the amygdala (read more).
-Accordingly, our main research efforts now address how insular – amygdala circuits compute the negative valence of light painful events, and how these circuits store and retrieve threat memories.
+The insular cortex is known to process multisensory information, including auditory- and somatosensory stimuli from the outside and inside of the body.
+Furthermore, the posterior insular cortex is known to make synaptic connections to various substructures of the amygdala, a brain area well-known to be involved in valence coding.
+Accordingly, our lab is studying the role of the insular cortex in fear learning.